joeinnes/svelte-image/README.md

-# Statically Image
+# Svelte Image

-A Svelte component which uses the [Statically CDN](https://statically.io/) to serve responsive images.
+A Svelte component which uses CDNs to serve responsive images.

 ## Usage

 ### Install
-`npm i @joeinnes/statically-image`
+`npm i @joeinnes/svelte-image`

 ### Import
 Note that except for the 'alt' tag, all tags are optional and their default values are shown in the example below.
 ```
 <script>
-  import { Image } from '@joeinnes/statically-image';
+  import { Image } from '@joeinnes/svelte-image';
 </script>

 <Image src="https://kit.svelte.dev/images/svelte-kit-machine.webp" alt="Some alt text which is required" aspectRatio="16/9" objectFit="cover" quality="80"  loading="lazy" hidpi={true} />
 ```

-You can also configure alternative providers by specifying a 'name' and a 'key'.
+By default, the [Statically](https://statically.io) will be used.
+You can configure alternative providers by specifying a 'name' and a 'key'.

 ```
 import { Image, provider } from '$lib/index';